Ian Reid MNZM

 Emma was pretty much born into theatre as her mother was rehearsing a show whilst she was pregnant.

-Emma spent the first 19 years as an active member of both Opera Otago and Dunedin Operatic, with highlights being performing in the 1994 Consortium of Les Mis and 1995 Merry Widow with Dame Malvina Major.
+Emma spent the first 19 years as an active member of both Opera Otago and Dunedin Operatic, with highlights being performing in the 1994 Consortium of Les Miserables and 1995 Merry Widow with Dame Malvina Major.

 Emma attended Otago University as a voice student of Honor McKellar but relocated to Nelson to attend performing arts school as it became apparent that musical theatre was her number one passion.
+Here she gained a Diploma in Performing Arts (Musical Theatre).

 She moved to Auckland in 1998 following a stint as Columbia in Rocky Horror for the Nelson Arts Festival.